Daddy Cool (novel)

 Daddy Cool is a novel by African American writer Donald Goines.
 It has been described as a European cult classic and "the bible of rappers."

 Background

 Daddy Cool was published in 1974, the year of Goines' death, along with five of his other novels.

-In 1984, Daddy Cool was turned into a graphic novel, with text by comics veteran Don Glut and illustrations by Filipino artist Alfredo Alcala.
-However, it was released under Goines' name, making it the first graphic novel released under an African American author's name.
+In 1984, Daddy Cool was turned into a graphic novel, with text by comics veteran Don Glut and illustrations by Filipino comics artist Alfredo Alcala.

 Holloway House reissued the book in 2003.
 A film adaptation was greenlit by ContentFilm in 2004, to be helmed by Never Die Alone director Ernest R. Dickerson, and rapper DMX expressed interest in a starting role.
 However, these plans never came to fruition.